skummer/demoBDD/README.md

 # demoBDD
-Demo of a Gherkin script to login and register a user for TOOLS QA - using Robot Framework BDD.robot - A test suite with a single Gherkin style test.
+Demo of a Gherkin script to login and register a user for TOOLS QA - using Robot Framework

+BDD.robot - A test suite with a single Gherkin style test.

 This test is functionally identical to the feature description below.
 A resource file with reusable keywords and variables is not used since it is a simple example.

-They are included as part of the test script.
+Variables and Keywords are included as part of the test script.
 They utilize keywords provided by the imported Selenium2Library

 Running BDD.robot: